-Although the movies made some good money, the third movie seems enough to tell that the series has ran its course and needs to close.
+Although the movies made some good money, the third movie seems enough to tell that the series has run its course and needs to close.
 Even when you look at the ending of The Hangover III, the closure looks obvious.
-Another movie would probably mean a reboot.
-Otherwise, it would lead to unnecessary stretching of a story that already seems to suffer from it.
+Hangover 4 would probably mean a reboot.
+Otherwise, it would lead to the unnecessary stretching of a story that already seems to suffer from it.

 In January 2020, Ed Helms, in his interview with Access Hollywood, was playing a game ‘Helms yes or Helms no’.
 On the question about the fourth Hangover movie, he answered “Helms no”.
-Prior to this, in 2018, in an interview with Cinepop, he said that the chances of a fourth movie was between zero and zero.
+Prior to this, in 2018, in an interview with Cinepop, he said that the chances of Hangover 4 were between zero and zero.

 Helms is absolutely clear about his stand on the possibility.
 Bradley Cooper, Zach Galifianakis, and director Todd Phillips have not commented on the same.
 In 2016, Galifianakis did admit in an interview with Marc Maron that they should have stuck with a single movie.